24th Tactical Missile Squadron: Cold War Air Defense

 The squadron was activated for the third time on 1 April 1960 as the 74th Air Defense Missile Squadron at Duluth Municipal Airport.
-It stood alert during the Cold War, with IM-99A (later CIM-10) BOMARC surface to air antiaircraft missiles.
+It stood alert during the Cold War, starting in August 1961 with IM-99A (later CIM-10) BOMARC surface to air antiaircraft missiles.
+In August 1961, the squadron upgraded to the IM-99B.
 The squadron was tied into a Semi-Automatic Ground Environment (SAGE) direction center which could use analog computers to process information from ground radars, picket ships and airborne aircraft to accelerate the display of tracking data at the direction center to quickly direct the missile site to engage hostile aircraft.
-It was inactivated on 30 April 1972.
+It became nonoperational on 1 April 1972, and was inactivated on 30 April 1972.

 The BOMARC missile site was located 10 mi northeast of Duluth MAP at 46°55′56″N 091°53′00″W. Although geographically separated from the base, it was an off base facility of Duluth MAP and the squadron received administrative and logistical support from the military facilities at Duluth Airport.